 Excellent customer support begins with understanding your customers’ needs and expectations.
 It’s about systematically and continuously seeking better ways to use technology, data, and operations.
 So, while traditional call centers serve an essential need of inbound and/or outbound phone calls, are they really meeting your customers’ needs?
 A more robust customer service contact center, with seamless omnichannel orchestration across all customer touchpoints, can provide improved CX and operational efficiency.

 When it comes to contact center vs call center, we hope this article has provided you a better understanding of how contact centers provide a more powerful omnichannel experience for both your customers and your employees.

-Contact Center of the Future - Digital Transformation Best Practice: A key aspect of successful CX and digital transformation is business transformation in which digital technologies for customer insights, call deflection, personalization, and automation are optimized to turn your old fashioned call center into a contact center of the future.
+Contact Center of the Future - Digital Transformation Best Practice: A key aspect of successful CX and digital transformation is business transformation.
+Digital technologies for customer insights, call deflection, personalization, and automation can be optimized.
+This turns your old fashioned call center into a contact center of the future.

-Contact Center Automation - Tools and Trends: In this article, we explain the most important approach to successful contact center automation, outline some of the main types of automation tools being implemented, and discuss the benefits of an optimized balance between humans and AI in your CX automation approach
+Contact Center Automation - Tools and Trends: In this article, we explain the most important approach to successful contact center automation.
+We also outline some of the main types of automation tools being implemented in contact centers.
+Finally, we discuss the benefits of an optimized balance between humans and AI in your CX automation approach.

 Cloud Contact Center Solutions to Accelerate Digital Transformation: Cloud contact centers provide many benefits, such as increased flexibility, cost savings, and the ability to support customers from virtually anywhere.
-As companies move from on-premise to cloud contact center software, there are new opportunities to identify CX innovation and leverage best practices to enable value-based transformation.
-In this trends report, we explore four ways brands are taking advantage of cloud contact centers to spur business growth.
+As companies move from on-premise to cloud contact center software, there are new opportunities to identify CX innovation.
+In this trends report, learn how to leverage best practices to enable value-based transformation, as we explore four ways brands are taking advantage of cloud contact centers to spur business growth.